turingschool/backend-curriculum-site/module3/projects/rails_engine_lite/evaluation.md

 ---
 layout: page
-title: Rails Engine Lite Evaluation
+title: Rails Engine Lite Feedback Session (Eval)
 length: 1 week
 type: project
 ---

 The 'eval' for this project is going to be a bit different than other projects in the past.
 We are relying on you to score yourself for this project.
 To do that, please submit this form.

+## Feedback Session Format

 Instead of a traditional eval, you will be meeting in small groups to get feedback from your peers as well as an instructor.
 The format of this feedback session will be: